 J.B.
 Holmes: "You know, it's always well manicured.
 It's not a whole lot of rough.
 That's different for the Tour.
 Usually we have quite a bit of rough.
 But, you know, this course usually gets pretty windy.
 It's nice to be able to hit it in a few places and still be able to come out.
 The greens are in great shape.
 I just like it.
 I think this course in general can favour long hitters.
 It's pretty long out there, it gets windy, and some of those holes could be difficult.
 I would say it would favour the long hitters."

-So I'm going with a team that includes 2 Augusta qualifiers and 3 non-qualifiers.
 The Tournament Course itself is scoreable, but ultimately winners here need to hit a high number of greens in regulation and that's possible with above average green sizes.
-Wind-positive players are a must, but for me the golf course rewards aggressive play as players need to score well on the short Par 4 12th and on 3 of the par 5s which are reachable.
+Wind-positive players are a must, but for me the golf course rewards aggression as players need to score well on the short par-4 12th and on 3 of the par-5s which are reachable.
 Softer conditions are expected this week which should see the winning score move slightly towards the -20/268 level we saw when Mickelson won here in 2011.

 My selections are as follows: